sophia2798/API_quiz/README.md

 This repository is comprised of an HTML, JavaScript, and two CSS files.
 One CSS file is a reset file to reduce browser inconsistencies and the other is the style sheet for the page.

 The page consists of a trivia game.
 The initial screen shows a title, brief instructions, and a start button.
 The user has 15 seconds for each question.
 Once the start button is pressed, the first question and its multiple answer choices are shown on the screen.
 The user can select their answer by clicking on the desired answer button.
 Their correct/incorrect result will be displayed on the page and the next question/answers will appear.
 Each incorrect answer deducts 10 seconds from the countdown timer.
+The user's final score is equivalent to the time they have remaining.

 This page is slightly responsive to smaller window sizes, but could use additional styling to provide better responsiveness.